wanforge/quotes/README.md

 ## B
 - 🎶 Belajar adalah harta karun yang akan mengikuti pemiliknya ke mana pun
+- 🕹️ But man is not made for defeat.
+A man can be destroyed but not defeated.
 - 🧠 Better be ignorant of a matter than half know it.
 - 🪕 Bad times have a scientific value.
 These are occasions a good learner would not miss.